Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Melatonin remains the preferred first-line choice for circadian rhythm disorders, including delayed sleep phase syndrome, jet lag, and sleep-wake cycle disruptions.
 Patients who struggle primarily with sleep initiation rather than sleep maintenance often achieve excellent results with melatonin therapy.
 Elderly patients frequently benefit from melatonin supplementation, as natural melatonin production declines significantly with age.

 Combination therapy using both compounds may benefit select patients with complex sleep disorders involving both circadian misalignment and poor sleep architecture.
 Clinical experience suggests starting with melatonin to establish proper sleep timing, then adding DSIP if sleep quality remains suboptimal.
-This approach allows for individualized optimization while minimizing potential interactions or excessive sedation.
+This approach allows for individualized improvement while minimizing potential interactions or excessive sedation.

 Cost considerations often influence treatment decisions, particularly for patients without insurance coverage for sleep therapies.
 Melatonin's affordability makes it an accessible first-line option for most patients, while DSIP's higher cost may limit its use to patients who have failed standard treatments or specifically require enhanced deep sleep recovery.

-Patients considering either therapy should undergo comprehensive evaluation by a qualified physician to determine the most appropriate treatment approach.
+Patients considering either therapy should undergo thorough evaluation by a qualified physician to determine the most appropriate treatment approach.
 A free physician assessment can help identify individual sleep disorder patterns and guide optimal therapy selection based on specific clinical presentations and treatment goals.

 Melatonin typically shows effects within 1-3 nights of use, primarily improving sleep onset latency and subjective sleep quality.
 DSIP may require 5-10 days of consistent use before significant improvements in sleep architecture become apparent, as the peptide's effects on deep sleep stages build gradually.
 Objective sleep quality improvements with DSIP often become most noticeable after 2-3 weeks of regular use.